helkey/url-shorten/README.md

 ```

 ### Load Balancer
-Two load balancer is needed to share traffic load to the short serves and expand servers.
+Two load balancers are needed to share traffic load to the short serves and expand servers.
 AWS [elastic load balancing](https://aws.amazon.com/elasticloadbalancing/) (ELB) modules will be used here
 for load balancing.
-There are a variety of other load balancing solutions that cold be using,
+There are a variety of other load balancing solutions that could be used,
 including setting up an Nginx server at the front-end.

 ```terraform